nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

 set $rip = 0x5555555a19d6
 ```

-It is easier to follow system calls with `pwndbg`, as both name and arguments get resolved, based on [calling conventions](https://man7.org/linux/man-pages/man2/syscall.2.html).
+It is easier to follow system calls with `pwndbg`, as both name and arguments get resolved[^1], based on [calling conventions](https://man7.org/linux/man-pages/man2/syscall.2.html).
 After taking the jump, the following system call is executed:

+[^1]: After the CTF, I learned that `ghidra` can replace `syscall` with the resolved name, by manually running `ResolveX86orX64LinuxSyscallsScript` from Script Manager.
+Alternatively, there is a [script that also includes arguments](https://github.com/0xb0bb/pwndra#annotate-syscalls) as comments.

 ```
 0x5555555a1aa2    syscall <SYS_rt_sigaction>